tomgxz/Kraken/README.md

 ### Data storage
 There will be two different methods of storing information for the website:
-- The multi-user system, including the information about the users' sites, will be stored in an SQL database using the `flask_sqlalchemy` python library, so that it can easily be integrated into the flask backend.
+- The multi-user system, including the information about the users' sites, will be stored in an SQL database using the `flask_sqlalchemy` Python library, so that it can easily be integrated into the flask backend.
 - The server will store the users' sites, including the HTML, CSS and JavaScript code.

 #### SQL database storage
 I have decided to use SQL to store the multi-user information as I have previous experience using SQL, and therefore it will be easy for me to setup and use.
 It is also useful due to its entity-relationship capability, meaning it will be well suited for storing information about users' sites.
 It also has a python library that integrates it to the current backend library that I am using, flask.
 This means that there will be less work for me to do, as most of the functionality that I will need is already built in and tested.

 This is the planned entity relationship diagram for the SQL database.
-It contains two entities, USER and SITE, that are connected with a one-to-many relationship with user_id being the foreign key in SITE.
+It contains two entities, `USER` and `SITE`, that are connected with a one-to-many relationship with `user_id` being the foreign key in `SITE`.

 ```mermaid
 %%{init: {'theme':'dark', 'themeVariables':{'fontFamily':'Lexend,Noto Sans,Helvetica,Arial'}}}%%